mxhammadali/Almedius-landing-page/README.md

-# Dynamic landing page created for a fictitious tech startup called Aledmius using HTML, CSS & Javascript.
+# Dynamic landing page created for a fictitious tech startup called Almedmius using HTML, CSS & Javascript.